zincsearch/zincsearch/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+Note: Any feature request that do not follow below template will be closed without consideration.
+You may remove this line while filing a feature request.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]